SintraWorks/Fraction/README.md

         f1.add(f2) // mutating, f1 now holds the result of the addition let result1 = f1.adding(f2) // non-mutating
         let result2 = f1 + f2 // non-mutating
-        let f1 += f2 //mutating, f1 now holds the result of the addition
+        let f1 += f2 // mutating, f1 now holds the result of the addition

 By default arithmetic operations will reduce the result to its **Greatest Common Denominator**.
 The function based variants allow turning off this behaviour by explicitly forbidding reduction: